bpasanek/puzzlecode/README.md

 ### Puzzle Solving: Overview

-Pentomino puzzles are solved computationally, and therefore exhaustively.
+Polyomino puzzles are solved computationally, and therefore exhaustively.
 In many cases, the solutions to classic pentomino puzzles are available online.
 We have studied the solutions that are elegantly displayed and interlinked at https://isomerdesign.com/Pentomino/ and at https://gp.home.xs4all.nl/PolyominoSolver/Polyomino.html

-Sestets, which are 6x10 shapes (six lines of pentameter verse) are easily matched to the list of solutions we downloaded from isomerdesign.com (Brad Pasanek, with the help of Clay Ford, has worked out a workflow for matching poems to puzzles in R.) The octave of a sonnet is another matter.
-There are 3,386,001,688 solutions to polyomino problem that uses each pentomino and each tetromino once to tile an 8x10 grid.
+Puzzles are categorized by the pieces employed and the solution space (In a popular puzzle, the  solver is encouraged to fit pentominos and one square tetromino into an 8x8 box).

-In the case of sonnets, we have 14 x 10 grids (14 lines, 10 syllables per line).
-English majors may note that 6 x 10 is the shape of a sestet, the last six lines of a sonnet.
-Traditionally, the sestet provides an answer to the question posed in the first eight lines of the poem, the octave.
-It may then be ideal (and cleverly meaningful) to pack the octave and sestet of our sonnets separately.
-Brad thinks below out loud about what this packing will entail.
-For one thing, most pieces will have to appear more than once (at least once in the sestet, then most or all will appear again in the octave, a few two or three times more).
+In the case of sonnets, we have a 14x10 structure (14 lines, 10 syllables per line), which doesn't correspond to an obvious puzzle.
+However, in a classic puzzle, the 12 free pentomino shapes are assembled into a 6x10 rectangle.
+English majors may note that 6x10 is the shape of a sestet, the last six lines of a sonnet; and traditionally, the sestet (six lines of pentameter verse) provides an answer to the question posed in the first eight lines of the poem, the octave.
+It may then be ideal -- and cleverly meaningful -- to pack the octave and sestet of our sonnets separately, working within the sonnet form.
+What does this sort of packing will entail?
+For one thing, if the puzzle is made entirley form pentominos, pieces will have to appear more than once: at least once in the sestet, then most or all will appear again in the octave, a few two or three times more.
 It would be most elegant to pack the octave with as many different shapes as will fit (each of the pentominos and each of the tetrominos); piecifying the puzzle this way also makes the solving of the sonnet more challenging as a pieces from the sestet may be incongrously inserted into the octave and vice versa.

+Sestets, which are 6x10 shapes are easily matched to the list of 2,339 solutions we downloaded from isomerdesign.com (Brad Pasanek, with the help of Clay Ford, has worked out a workflow for matching poems to puzzles in R, see the folder r-puzzlings for scripts and data.)
+The octave of a sonnet is another matter.
+There are 3,386,001,688 solutions to the polyomino problem that uses each pentomino and each tetromino once to tile an 8x10 grid.
+We don't have a list of solutions to this problem and will have to generate one.

 #### Solving the Octave in Python

-We are currently experimenting with a Python solver designed by David J. Goodger and tweaked (slightly) by Brad Pasanek to print out puzzle solutions more compactly.
-On Rivanna, we've generated as many as 9 million solutions in 3 days.
-Unfortunately, this means it's going to take us as long as three years to get through all possible solutions.
+We are currently experimenting with a Python solver that was designed by David J. Goodger and tweaked (slightly) by Brad Pasanek to print out puzzle solutions more compactly.
+On Rivanna, we've generated as many as 9 million solutions to the 8x10 pentomino-tetromino puzzle in 3 days.
+Unfortunately, this means it's going to take us as long as three years to find all the possible solutions of the puzzle.
 Matching poems to these solutions will go more quickly, of course, but this is where we are stuck at the moment.
 Perhaps we will be able to parallelize the Python to run several solvers at the same time; or perhaps we should try with a different solving routine in a new language.
 (ARCS at UVa reports that changing from Python to C might help us gain an order of magnitude in speed.)

 #### Solving the Octave in C
 Katherine Holcomb has adapted and uploaded here C++ code that leverages 4 different puzzle-solving algorithms (DLX, 2.
 MCH, EMCH, de Bruijn).
 Unpack the tarball polycube.tgz for code, modules, and makefiles.
 The code originates from http://www.mattbusche.org/projects/polycube/